joethezombie/Amiga-1000-Rejuvenator/README.txt

 Thanks to the extreme graciousness of Eric Hill (intric8 at amigalove.com), I had on loan a Rejuvenator board for the Amiga 1000.
-Originally created by Greg Tibbs, this Amiga 1000 hardware upgrade provides up to 2MB Chip Memory, an onboard ROM based kickstart, a video slot, and additional Fast memory.
+Originally created by Greg Tibbs, this Amiga 1000 hardware upgrade provides up to 2MB Chip Memory, an onboard ROM based kickstart, and an A2000 style video slot.
 Installation requires replacing the A1000's daughterboard with the Rejuvenator.

 This project aims to re-create the original Rejuvenator, and eventually improve on the design.